athn-nik/sinc/README.md

   - For SINC method
   - For the baselines
   - For the ablations done in the paper
+- Standalone script to compose different motions from AMASS __automatically__ and create synthetic data from existing motions

 <h2 align="center">Environment & Basic Setup</h2>